Acehnese–Portuguese conflicts: Battle of Malacca and Johor, 1582

 The Acehnese fleet attacked Malacca in 1582.
 With a fleet of 150 ships, they intercepted two ships lying in a river and began bombarding them.
 However, seeing the little damage inflicted, they resolved to burn them.
 However, the Portuguese successfully diverted them from the burning vessels that were sent to burn them.
 Later, a Portuguese galliot led by Nuno Monteiro with 50 men engaged the Acehnese fleet, which began boarding it.
 However, the galliot caught fire, and all on board were killed, including Nuno.
 The Acehnese, satisfied with this success, then retired to attack Johor.

 The Sultan of Johor requested assistance from the Portuguese at Malacca, and 12 ships were dispatched to his aid.
 The Acehnese were caught unprepared and some of their largest galleys were torched before any resistance could be organized.
 The head of one of the Acehnese commanders was presented to the sultan of Johore, who had it set on the beach.
 Struck by their losses, the Acehnese lifted the siege shortly afterwards.

 Battle of Aceh, 1606

 In 1606, the Portuguese Viceroy of India Dom Martim Afonso de Castro organized a large naval expedition to fight the Dutch VOC in south-east Asia and along the way attack the Sultanate of Aceh.

 Having landed and tried to attack the capital of Aceh, the Portuguese encountered heavy resistance, and upon receiving news of a Dutch siege on Malacca, Dom Martim withdrew from the campaign.

+Battle of Bintan (1614)

+In 1614, the Acehnese forces who ran the Iskandar Muda military campaign encountered the Portuguese fleets in Bintan Island and defeated them, this attacks boosted the confident of Acehnese forces to attacked Portuguese Malacca.